<

 Best Denali Operators 2026: All 6 NPS-Permitted Companies Compared

 Denali is the most regulated commercial peak in North America.
-The National Park Service permits exactly six companies to guide commercial expeditions on the mountain — five Alaska-based, one Seattle-based with deep Alaska guide teams.
+The National Park Service permits exactly six companies to guide commercial expeditions — five Alaska-based or with Alaska ground operations, one Seattle-based.
 There is no seventh option, no budget tier, no operator outside this list.
 This is the complete 2026 comparison of every NPS-permitted Denali operator, evaluated against the same eight criteria we apply to every mountain on the site.

 6